 While the benefits of social push notifications are absolutely clear for an app, the concern of bugging a user with regular alerts is very common with developers and marketers.
 But to change that school of thought, here’s a chart you need to see:

-If you’re partly convinced that not all mobile users consider push notifications as a spam, here are a few more benefits of this social feature that will nudge you into trying it out:
+If you’re partly convinced that not all mobile users consider push notifications as spam, here are a few more benefits of this social feature that will nudge you into trying it out:

 1. It keeps the users engaged longer